astikspandey/LangGames/DEPLOY_RAILWAY.md

 ✅ Good for Python web servers
 ✅ Custom domains supported

-Railway is the best choice for LangFight!
+Railway is the best choice for LangGames!